Technology, Law, & Society

-I am an Associate Professor in the Communication, Culture & Technology Department at Georgetown University where I research rules and technological change with a focus on privacy, memory, innovation, and automation.
-I'm also a core faculty member of the Science, Technology, and International Affairs program in Georgetown's School of Foreign Service, affiliate faculty in the Institute for Technology Law & Policy at Georgetown Law Center, faculty fellow at the Georgetown Ethics Lab, and faculty fellow at the Georgetown Gender Justice Initiative, and visiting faculty at the Brussels Privacy Hub at Vrije Universiteit Brussel.
-I work across campuses and disciplines at Georgetown through the Tech & Society Initiative, support the undergraduate Tech, Ethics, & Society minor, and coordinate CCT's partnership in the Law Center's Masters of Law and Technology.
+In addition to CCT, I am core faculty member of the Science, Technology, and International Affairs program in Georgetown's School of Foreign Service, affiliate faculty in the Institute for Technology Law & Policy at Georgetown Law Center, faculty fellow at the Georgetown Ethics Lab, and faculty fellow at the Georgetown Gender Justice Initiative, and visiting faculty at the Brussels Privacy Hub at Vrije Universiteit Brussel.
+I work across campuses and disciplines at Georgetown as CCT's representative in the Tech & Society Initiative, support the undergraduate Tech, Ethics, & Society minor, and coordinate CCT's partnership in the Law Center's Masters of Law and Technology.

 Advised by Paul Ohm, I earned a Ph.D. in Technology, Media & Society from the University of Colorado, Engineering and Applied Science (ATLAS).
-Prior to pursuing a Ph.D., I earned a J.D. from the University of Illinois College of Law in 2008, where I focused on technology and information issues.
-I have held fellowships and research positions with the NSF funded eCSite project in the University of Colorado Department of Computer Science, the Silicon Flatirons Center at the University of Colorado School of Law, the Harvard Berkman Center for Internet & Society, and CableLabs.
-Starting in January 2021, I will be a Kluge Digital Studies Fellow at the Library of Congress.
-Since 2013, I have been teaching and researching in Washington, DC at Georgetown University.
+Prior to pursuing a Ph.D., I earned a J.D. from the University of Illinois College of Law, where I focused on technology and information issues.
+I have held fellowships and research positions with the NSF funded eCSite project in the University of Colorado Department of Computer Science, the Silicon Flatirons Center at the University of Colorado School of Law, the Harvard Berkman Center for Internet & Society, CableLabs, and the Kluge Center at the Library of Congress.